Super Neighborhood 22

-Email superneighborhood22@gmail.com to be added to our email list.
+Email superneighborhood22@gmail.com to be added to our distribution.

 Learn how the proposed Dallas/Houston High Speed Rail (HSR) route selection may impact several of SN22's constituent neighborhoods.
 Representatives from Texas Central Railway (TCR) presented information and heard comments at the First Ward Civic Council meeting on November 11th, presented at the December 18th SN22 meeting, and again in the Garden Oaks SN12 area on January 5th.